akadoi/akadoi/README.md

 **About Me**
 👋 Hi there!
-I'm liam also goes with the name doi, and I'm new to the exciting world of coding.
+I'm Liam also goes with the name Doi, and I'm new to the exciting world of coding.
 I'm passionate about learning and growing my skills in software development.

 **🔭 Current Focus:**
 Currently learning the basics of HTML, CSS, and JavaScript.